Editorial Policy

 General:

-The Israel Journal of Entomology is published by the Entomological Society of Israel and is an Open Access international peer-reviewed scholarly periodical that covers all areas of entomology, including Uniramia other than insects and non-marine Crustacea and Chelicerata, and has a worldwide scope.
+The Israel Journal of Entomology is published on behalf of the Entomological Society of Israel and is a diamond Open Access international peer-reviewed scholarly periodical that covers all areas of entomology, including Uniramia other than insects and non-marine Crustacea and Chelicerata.
+Taxonomic papers dealing with non-marine arthropoda faunas in the Eastern Hemisphere are accepted, whereas applied research manuscripts may be considered depending on their relevance to the Middle East region and are subject to editorial discretion.
+Individual species records and species lists are strongly discouraged unless these are well justified and concern taxa of exceptional interest.
 The Israel Journal of Entomology is published primarily electronically and accepts original research articles, as well as review papers and smaller contributions.
 All contributions are published in English (British or American standard).
 It is understood that manuscripts submitted to the Israel Journal of Entomology have not been offered to any other journal for prior or simultaneous publication.
 Publication in the Israel Journal of Entomology is currently free of charge.

 Organisational structure: